akirawuc/skitties/README.md

 <!-- Roadmap -->
 ## :compass: Roadmap and future features

-**🌈 Sentiment Maestro:** BuzzPal adapts its responses to your mood, ensuring a personalized and human-like touch.
+**🌈 Sentiment Maestro:** Skitties adapts its responses to your mood, ensuring a personalized and human-like touch.

 🚨 **Social Alerts:** Stay informed about your social media activity with instant Telegram notifications.